brink-js/brink.js/README.md

 # brink.js
-#####A highly-modular and extendable M*C framework.
+#####A highly-modular and extendable MVC framework.

 - Solves low-level problems with as little magic and opinion as possible.
-- Is NOT a monolothic framework.
-Maintaining a large code base is just not practical.
-- Is less than 10kb minified and gzipped.
 - Focuses on extensibiity and granularity.
 Use as much or as little of it as you want.
+- No external dependencies on other libraries or frameworks.
-- Plays nice with other frameworks.
+- Plays nice with other libraries/frameworks.
 Easily use side-by-side with ReactJS or Angular.
+- < 20kb (minified and gzipped)

 ---------------------

 #### Core Features

+- Inheritance
 - Two-way data binding
 - Computed properties
 - Works in the browser and node.js